-When trying to catch big bass and only hooking small ones, the gear is likely too small.
-There are times when the bigger bass will strike smaller baits, but using big bass baits will produce more consistently.
+The gear is likely too small when trying to catch big bass and only hooking small ones.
+Sometimes, the bigger bass will strike smaller baits, but using big bass baits will produce more consistency.
 This is often because big largemouth bass are wise enough to know that they should only waste their energy on baitfish that are worth it; in other words, they don’t want to expend more energy than they will take in.
-Anglers need to have the right lure, reel, and line size if they plan on catching their next trophy.
+Anglers must have the right lure, reel, and line size to catch their next trophy.

-Best lures to use to catch big bass: Topwater frogs, plastic worms, crankbaits, jigs
+Best lures to use to catch big bass: Topwater frogs, plastic worms, crankbaits, jigs, chatter baits